 Wallace Falls encompasses a series of waterfalls located at Wallace Falls State Park, 47 mi (75 km) northeast of Seattle.
 The waterfall cannot be viewed entirely.
 Its first part, Upper Wallace Falls, drops 260 ft (73 m) in five separate tiers.
 The middle section is 367 ft (112 m), and Lower Wallace Falls drops 212 ft (65 m) in five tiers.
 The Middle Wallace Falls is the most spectacular section that can be viewed from the Skykomish Valley.
 On the Wallace Falls trail, there are three outlooks that will let you see different sections of the waterfall.
 The Lower Falls are located two miles from the trailhead and feature a picnic area.
-After a steep ascent of half a mile, you'll reach the outlook for the Middle Falls.
+After a steep ascent of half a mile, you'll reach the outlook of the Middle Falls.
 From there, you can either go back or continue on the steepest section of the trail to get to Upper Falls.

 Best time to visit Wallace Falls

 Even though Wallace Falls State Park is open for visitors year-round, the hiking season in Washington generally runs from April through October.
 May is an excellent month to see Wallace Falls in full capacity, with maximum volume and power after the spring snowmelt.
 However, considering that it rains quite a bit in Washington in all seasons, summer is also a good time to visit the waterfall and take advantage of the numerous outdoor activities nearby.
 In winter, it's possible to see the waterfall partially frozen, and snow on the trail can add some magic to your pictures.